m-delfino/influenzanet-setup-guide/maintenance/3-resource-scaling.md

     - You can set a minimum and maximum number of nodes that can be requested automatically based on demand.

-    - Keep in mind, that new nodes are going to be of the same type of machine (ex: n1-standard-1) as previously picked while creating the cluster.
+    - Keep in mind, that new nodes are going to be of the same type of machine (eg: n1-standard-1) as previously picked while creating the cluster.

     - If you want to add a different machine type, add a new node-pool to list of machines.